AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 </figure>

 However, this may take a while when you want to add currency to every player.
 PYTHIA includes a shortcut in the form of `/gacha-manage add-currency-players`, which will add the currency given to all members with the players role.
 This may take a while!

+`/gacha-manage add-currency-role` is a more flexible version of this command, allowing you to specify any role you want instead of just the players role.

 ### Removing Currency